SMTG-Bham/doped/docs/Tips.rst

       be significantly affected.

 .. note::
-    The Fermi level will be always referenced to ``DefectThermodynamics.vbm``.
+    The Fermi level will be always referenced to the :attr:`~doped.thermodynamics.DefectThermodynamics.vbm` attribute of :class:`~doped.thermodynamics.DefectThermodynamics`.

 Magnetization